GregLeonhardt/LogSeq/pages/BtrFS.md

 			- ``btrfs filesystem resize max {POOL_LOCATION}``
 			- EXAMPLE:
 				- ``btrfs filesystem resize max /srv/dev-disk-by-uuid-71a84d92-2675-45de-b343-cd7565537305/``
 - ### Remove and replace a drive:
 	- #### Identify the Drive to Replace
 		- First, identify the drive you want to replace.
 You can list all the devices in the Btrfs filesystem using:
 			- ``btrfs filesystem show /mount_point``
 			- EXAMPLE:
-					- ``btrfs filesystem show /dev/sde1 /srv/dev-disk-by-uuid-71a84d92-2675-45de-b343-cd7565537305/``
+				- ``btrfs filesystem show /srv/dev-disk-by-uuid-71a84d92-2675-45de-b343-cd7565537305/``
 	- #### Remove the Drive
 		- Before removing the drive, ensure that the filesystem is balanced to spread the data across the remaining drives:
 			- ``btrfs balance start /mount_point``
 			- EXAMPLE:
-					- ``btrfs balance start /dev/sde1 /srv/dev-disk-by-uuid-71a84d92-2675-45de-b343-cd7565537305/``
+				- ``btrfs balance start /srv/dev-disk-by-uuid-71a84d92-2675-45de-b343-cd7565537305/ --full-balance``
 	- #### Physically Replace the Drive
 		- Shut down the system if necessary, and physically replace the drive with a new one.
 Ensure the new drive is properly connected and recognized by the system.
 	- #### Add the New Drive
 		- Once the new drive is in place and the system is booted up, add the new drive to the Btrfs filesystem:
 			- ``btrfs device add /dev/sdY /mount_point``
 			- EXAMPLE:
 				- ``btrfs device add /dev/sde1 /srv/dev-disk-by-uuid-71a84d92-2675-45de-b343-cd7565537305/``
 	- #### Rebalance the Filesystem
 		- Rebalance the filesystem to redistribute the data across all drives, including the new one:
 			- ``btrfs balance start /mount_point``
 			- EXAMPLE:
 				- ``btrfs balance start /dev/sde1 /srv/dev-disk-by-uuid-71a84d92-2675-45de-b343-cd7565537305/``
 	- #### Verify the Configuration
 		- Check the status of the Btrfs filesystem to ensure everything is working correctly:
 			- ``btrfs filesystem df /mount_point``
 			  ``btrfs filesystem show /mount_point``
 			- EXAMPLE:
 				- ``btrfs filesystem df /srv/dev-disk-by-uuid-71a84d92-2675-45de-b343-cd7565537305/``
 				- ``btrfs filesystem show /srv/dev-disk-by-uuid-71a84d92-2675-45de-b343-cd7565537305/``
 - ### Replacing a failed drive.
-  collapsed:: true
 	- Recovering from a failed drive in a Btrfs RAID array requires careful planning and execution to minimize the risk of data loss and ensure the integrity of the filesystem.
 	- **Identify the Failed Drive**: The first step is to identify which drive in the RAID array has failed.
 You can use Btrfs-specific tools like `btrfs device stats` or general-purpose tools like `lsblk` or `fdisk` to list the drives and identify the failed one.
 	- **Replace the Failed Drive**: Once you've identified the failed drive, replace it with a new, healthy drive of equal or larger capacity.
 Follow any hardware-specific procedures for safely replacing the drive, such as hot-swapping or powering down the system.